-MONTE ALBÁN, THE ORIGIN OF THE MOST POWERFUL CITY OF OAXACA
+MONTE ALBÁN, THE MOST POWERFUL CITY OF OAXACA

 WHERE DOES THE NAME OF MONTE ALBÁN COME FROM?

-The Mixtec name of the city is Yucucuy that means Green Mountain and y Zapotec is Daniva that means Sacred Mountain.
+The Mixtec name of the city is Yucucuy that means Green Mountain.
+And Zapotec is Daniva that means Sacred Mountain.

 WHEN DID MONTE ALBÁN ARISE?